gelfern/ArtofData/_posts/2023-2-22-AbortionData.md

 ![legal](../assets/img/legalfinal.jpg)

-Next, I decided to assess Americans' views on if abortion was morally wrong, and to visualize how this number has changed, specifically between 2007 (_Gonzales v.
+Next, I decided to assess Americans' views on if abortion was morally wrong (by percentage), and to visualize how this number has changed, specifically between 2007 (_Gonzales v.
 Carhart and Gonzales v.
 Planned Parenthood Federation of America_), 2016 (_Whole Woman's Health v.
 Hellerstedt_), and 2022 (the month before _Dobbs v.
 Jackson Women's Health Organization_).

 ![FURY](../assets/img/CodeMorals.jpg)